davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

     | Within 20            | "extremely cold"              |
     | More than 20 away    | "icy freezing miserably cold" |

-  Again, it may be helpful to get out a piece of paper and draw the **flowchart** before you start writing the code.

 #### Optional Extensions

-- If you're done, and want a bit more challenge, do this upgrade.
-There have been complaints that some people are really bad at guessing, and are hogging too much of your program's time.
-It would be really nice if we could `limit` the numbers of guesses the player gets to make.
-Before you dive into the code, think critically about what needs to happen inside your `guess()` method.
+- If you're done and want a bit more challenge, do this upgrade.
+It would be really nice if we could limit the numbers of guesses the player gets to make each time they play.
+Before you dive into the code, think critically about what needs to happen inside your `guess(..)` method.
 Here are its specifications:

   - You are going to want to another constructor that allows you to initialize the game with a parameter that inputs the limit on the number of guesses.
 Store this limit.
 Make sure you update the existing constructor to give initialize limit with a value.
 Worth considering: What value should you set this limit if there is no limit?

   - If the limit has been reached without the user successfully guessing, then the game is over, and you need to flag it as such (the work you did previously in `Upgrade #2` may come in handy).

   - However, this breaks the code you wrote for `Upgrade #1`.
-That is, when the user tries to `guess() `again, the message it prints assumes they got it right!
+That is, when the user tries to `guess(..) `again, the message it prints assumes they got it right!
 This is no longer correct.
 If the user met the limit, and still didn't get it right, you should instead print:

     ```
     Game Over: You Lost!